Southampton-RSG-Training/dirac-intro-to-mpi/_episodes/10-optimising-mpi.md

 -
 ---

+Now we have parallelised our code, we should determine how well it performs.
+Given the various ways code can be parallellised, the underlying scientific implementation, and the type and amount of data the code is expected to process, the performance of different parallelised code can vary hugely under different circumstances, particularly given different numbers of CPUs assigned to running the code in parallel.
+It's a good idea to understand how the code will operate in a parallel sense, in order to make best (in particular, efficient) use of underlying HPC infrastructure.
-Now we have some parallelised code, we may want to consider optimising it to make more efficient use of its parallelisation.
-But before we do that, it's really helpful to understand how well our code *scales* as we increase the resources available to it, and importantly, *where* we need to optimise.
+Also, we may want to consider how best to optimise the code to make more efficient use of its parallelisation.

+Therefore, it's really helpful to understand how well our code *scales* in performance terms as we increase the resources available to it.

 ## Characterising the Scalability of Code

+We first need a means to measure the performance increase of a particular program as we assign more processors to it, i.e. the speedup.

 The speedup when running a parallel program on multiple processors can be defined as

 $$ \mathrm{speedup} = t_1 / t_N $$

+Where:

-where $$t_1$$ is the computational time for running the software using one processor, and $$t_N$$ is the computational time running the same software with N processors.
+- $$t_1$$ is the computational time for running the software using one processor
+- $$t_N$$ is the computational time running the same software with N processors

-- Ideally, we would like software to have a linear speedup that is equal to the number of processors (speedup = N), as that would mean that every processor would be contributing 100% of its computational power.
+Ideally, we would like software to have a linear speedup that is equal to the number of processors (speedup = N), as that would mean that every processor would be contributing 100% of its computational power.
-- Unfortunately, this is a very challenging goal for real applications to attain.
+Unfortunately, this is a very challenging goal for real applications to attain, since there is always an overhead to making parallel use of greater resources.
+In addition, in a program there is always some portion of it which must be executed in serial (such as initialisation routines, I/O operations and inter-communication) which cannot be parallelised.
+This limits how much a program can be speeded up, as the program will always take at least the length of the serial portion.

 ### Amdahl's Law and Strong Scaling